 Your problems were great practice and were definitely the sort of problems that I saw in my interviews.
 Thanks!

 Thanks again for everything, Parker.
 Interview Cake really prepared me to land the offer.

 Zafir got the job at Google:

 Especially if you're on a time crunch, Interview Cake is well worth investing in for those crucial few weeks before your big interview.
 Thanks Parker!

 I got offers from 7/8 of the companies at which I interviewed.
 After not going through a formal interview process in nearly a decade, your site really helped build my confidence.
 You’re a hero, Parker ;)

-Writing interview questions hasn't made me rich.
+Writing coding interview questions hasn't made me rich.
 Maybe trading Apple stocks will.